-The BMCMPO took into account many important attributes in order to better reflect existing conditions and subsequently project future needs tailored more specifically to Monroe County.
+The BMCMPO took into account many important attributes in order to better reflect existing conditions and subsequently project relatively accurate future needs tailored more specifically to Monroe County.
 Another step to this future projection took into account how and how fast Monroe County would grow over time.
-A low density, standard, and high density growth pattern was considered in combination with a slow, moderate, and fast growth rate (see the Table on page 24 for projections considered).
-This will be detailed more in Chapter 5, but is important to highlight as part of projecting future conditions.
+A low density, standard, and high density growth pattern was considered in combination with a slow, moderate, and fast growth rate as detailed in Table 3-1.
+The results of these projections will be detailed more in Chapter 5, but is important to highlight as part of projecting future conditions.